-Because There are English Sounds that don’t Exist in Other Languages^
+There are English sounds that don’t exist in other languages

-In French for example, of those 44 sounds there are 17 that don’t even exist!
-Whatever sounds these are (like the famous “th”) are especially difficult because we aren’t used to making them.
-(Similarly, this is why both the French and the Spanish “r” are very difficult for Anglophones; they don’t exist in English.)
+Of those 44 sounds, for example, there are 17 that don’t even exist in French!
+These sounds (like the famous “th”) are especially difficult because we aren’t used to making them.
+(Similarly, this is why both the French and the Spanish “r” are very difficult for English speakers: they don’t exist in English.)

 Every language has its own particularities and presents unique challenges for students.
 We have several teachers on the MosaLingua team who teach French to Spanish speakers.
 These learners have a lot of trouble hearing the difference between the French v and b sounds, because in Spanish they are pronounced in the same way.
 Nasal sounds like “an,” “in,” and “un” are also especially tricky.
-These are easy for Francophones, since they start learning them at birth, but they are difficult for students.
-So rest assured, if you struggle with pronunciation, you are not alone!
+These are easy for Francophones, since they start learning them at birth, but prove difficult for others.
+So rest assured, if you struggle with pronunciation, you’re not alone!

-Some people think that British English is easier to understand, and that Brits articulate more than Americans.
-This is actually probably just due to the fact that this is the accent we tend to learn in school.
-We promise that the American accent is just as easy to understand: it’s just a matter of practice!
+Some people think that British English is easier to understand and that Brits articulate more than Americans, but this is probably due to the fact that this is the accent that’s usually taught in schools.
+We promise that the American accent is just as easy to understand; it’s just a matter of practice!

 If you’re still not convinced, check out this video of a talented Englishman who imitates 67 different English accents:

 In this video alone you can hear at least 10 very different British accents.
-Accents in England are much more distinctive than in France.
-When we talk about “the British accent” we are generally referring to the standard London pronunciation (used by the BBC, for example).
+Accents in England are much more distinctive than in many other countries.
+When we talk about “the British accent,” we’re generally referring to the standard London pronunciation (used by the BBC, for example).

 Here are 4 reasons why we think it’s a smart idea to choose the American accent when learning English pronunciation:

-- There are lot more resources to help you learn American English, thanks to the abundance of movies, TV series, and songs produced in the United States –> you probably already watch or listen to them on a daily basis
+- There are a lot more resources to help you learn American English, thanks to an abundance of movies, TV series, and songs produced in the United States ➡️ you probably already watch or listen to some of them on a daily basis

-- There are fewer major differences between regional accents: of course American accents differ slightly if you go to the East Coast, the Midwest, or the South, but in general these differences are less pronounced than they are in England (source Wikipedia) –> this saves a ton of time (since you won’t need to sift through the particularities of the different British accents)
+- There are fewer major differences between regional accents: of course, American accents differ slightly if you go to the East Coast, the Midwest, or the South, but in general, these differences aren’t as strong as they are in England ➡️ this saves a ton of time since you won’t need to sift through the particularities of the different British accents.

-Of course, if you have a particular weakness for the British accent, feel free to do what makes you happy!
-Just know that it might not be the simplest route to choose.
+Of course, if you have a particular soft spot for the British accent, feel free to do what makes you happy!
+Just know that it might not be the simplest path to choose.